realtouseef/techanaut/README.md

 ## Priority TODOs

-- [ ] create an author page with all the blog posts shown `/author`
-- [ ] show latest articles headings
-- [ ] make the category clickable

 ## TODOs

 - [ ] Create a scraper that goes through the amazon products that are listed on my site and see if there's a discount going on, if yes, show the discounted price

 ## Delayed TODOs

+- [ ] create an author page with all the blog posts shown `/author` (no need to make unnecessary api calls, will work on it if vercel kicks us out of their free plan)
 - [ ] Pagination **using a `show more` button** (will start workin on this when the site is 10 articles published -- till that, it is delayed.)
   <!-- Page-1: skip=0, limit=10 -->
   <!-- Page-2: skip=10, limit=10 -->